 For the seventh year and counting, Hong Kong has attained the world’s highest life expectancy.
 However, the reasons for Hong Kong’s longevity were until now poorly understood.
 Researchers led by LKS Faculty of Medicine, The University of Hong Kong (HKUMed) have recently unlocked the key reason for Hong Kong’s world-leading longevity to be effective and sustained tobacco control.
-The study is now in press in The Lancet Public Health, the world-leading public health research journal.
+The study is now in The Lancet Public Health, the world-leading public health research journal. [link to publication] (Updated in November)

 Research methods and findings